Enrique1263/IBD/README.md

 ## Functionability

 The objective is to design a container-based digital infrastructure to support a system that works with Big Data.
 In this case, three MongoDB instances are deployed and configured to run on a replica set, providing redundancy and high availability.
 Storing data in persistent volumes ensures data durability beyond the lifecycle of the containers.
 These services are essential for storing and managing data collected from news sources.
 Then, the newsapi-collector, gnews-collector, newsapiai-collector are designed to connect to different APIs (NewsAPI, GNews, and NewsAPI.ai) to collect news.
 Each service has its own container, allowing for separation of responsibilities and scalability.
 Using .env files to configure these services facilitates customization and security by not hardcoding API keys in the code or container.
 The starter service plays an important role in the initial setup of the MongoDB database that is used to store the collected news data, where high availability and fault tolerance for the database is ensured.
 After verifying the existence of the database and creating the necessary collections, the script closes the connection to MongoDB.
 This is a good practice to free resources and avoid possible connection leaks.
 The service of jupyter provides a web-accessible Jupyter Notebook environment, allowing interactive analysis of the collected data.
 The inclusion of a Jupyter environment underlines the importance of data analysis in this project, facilitating the exploration and visualization of data stored in MongoDB.
+For the Milvus, as well as with MongoDB we deployed and create the database needed, then shut the connection down.

 The news gathering services are adapted to the peculiarities of each API, such as the handling of rate limits or pagination of results, allowing then to process the raw data received and store the results in MongoDB.
 So, MongoDB acts as the centralized data store for this project (**Recolection**).
 The MongoDB replica set structure provides a robust solution for managing the data, ensuring its availability and consistency (**Storage**).
+Finally, the use of an external Docker network (mongo-net and milvus-net) shared between all services facilitates efficient communication between containers, especially important to allow news gathering services to interact with MongoDB instances and Milvus container.
+The external network ensures that containers can find and communicate with each other no matter which node in the cluster they are running on.

-Also, the Jupyter service provides a platform for data analysis, allowing users to explore and visualize the data collected directly from the MongoDB database.
+Lastly, the query-based sistem is runing on Milvus, where part of the data is stored (for all the data got to MongoDB).
+Also, the Jupyter service provides a platform for data analysis, allowing users to explore and visualize the data collected directly from the MongoDB or Milvus database.
 This is crucial for extracting insights and value from the collected data (**Data Analysis**).
-Finally, the use of an external Docker network (mongo-net) shared between all services facilitates efficient communication between containers, especially important to allow news gathering services to interact with MongoDB instances.
-The external network ensures that containers can find and communicate with each other no matter which node in the cluster they are running on.
+In this practice, the main data analysis comes when searching information.

 **Availability and Reliability**

 - MongoDB Replica Set: Configuring the MongoDB server in a replica set is critical to ensure high availability and fault tolerance.
 In the event that one node fails, the other nodes can continue to operate, ensuring that the database remains accessible.
 In addition, replicas allow reading from secondary nodes, thus distributing the load of read operations.

 - Automatic Container Restart: The always-on restart policy in the container services configuration ensures that, if a container fails for any reason, Docker will attempt to restart it automatically, minimizing downtime.

+- Volumes: it ensures the data will not be lost if any problem with docker.

 **Scalability**